House (astrology): Early forms of house division

-The earliest forms of house division were those that link with, or run parallel to, the signs of the zodiac along the ecliptic.

 Whole sign

 In the whole sign house system, sometimes referred to as the 'Sign-House system', the houses are 30° each.
 The ascendant designates the rising sign, and the first house begins at zero degrees of the zodiac sign in which the ascendant falls, regardless of how early or late in that sign the ascendant is.
 The next sign after the ascending sign then becomes the 2nd house, the sign after that the 3rd house, and so on.
 In other words, each house is wholly filled by one sign.
 This was the main system used in the Hellenistic tradition of astrology, and is also used in Indian astrology, as well as in some early traditions of Medieval astrology.
 It is thought to be the oldest system of house division.

 The Whole Sign system may have been developed in the Hellenistic tradition of astrology sometime around the 1st or 2nd century BCE, and from there it may have passed to the Indian and early Medieval traditions of astrology; though the line of thought which states that it was transmitted to India from Western locales is hotly contested.
 At some point in the Medieval period, probably around the 10th century, whole sign houses fell into disuse in the western tradition, and by the 20th century the system was completely unknown in the western astrological community, although was continually used in India all the way into the present time.
 Beginning in the 1980s and 1990s the system was rediscovered and reintroduced into western astrology.

 The distinction between equal houses and whole sign houses lies in the fact that in whole sign houses the cusp of the 1st house is the beginning of the sign that contains the ascendant, while in equal houses the degree of the ascendant is itself the cusp of the 1st house.